gaby8-bit/Timer/README.md

 NOTE: for the simulation in Proteus for the clock generator, the frequency will be set to 1KHz and the time constant that must be loaded into counter 0 will have the value CBh.
 These values ​​are required for simulation due to the speed limitations of the simulation environment.
+This project includes a Proteus file with the schema simulation and code.